FailAcademy/learning/wdp-toronto/_slides/_archive/01-ajax-apis.md

 });
 ```

- We are now able to access properties within the data object (such as the `login`) using the JavaScript dot notation.
+Because the JSON data is pre-processed by jQuery based on the response `Content-Type`, it is passed in as a JS object, we are able to access it's properties (such as the `login`) using the JavaScript dot notation we're already familiar with.

 ---